Kierantaylorsprojects/Analyzing_employee_data_using_SQL/README.md

 ### 4. I then completed queries to answer key HR questions.

-### 5. I then finished this project by running multiple queries to generate the reports.
+### 5. I finished this project by running multiple queries to generate the reports.

 ## Data Modeling